ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](zelda.png)](zelda.png) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](zelda_uniform.png)](zelda_uniform.png)
 [![\[IM Output\]](zelda_hist.gif)](zelda_hist.gif) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](zelda_uniform_hist.gif)](zelda_uniform_hist.gif)

-Note how the results different from the IM built-in "`-equalize`" operator.
+Note how the results differ from the IM built-in "`-equalize`" operator.
 Specifically, all the colors are preserved, without the color shift you saw previously.

 What the script does is work on the grayscale histogram, which it then applies to all the color channels, so that all the colors are kept together.